zammad/zammad-documentation/admin/console/working-on-users.rst

       >> u.save!

-You need to find the User-ID of the user first for this.
+You need to find the user ID of the user first for this.

-Change / Update Login name of User
+Change / Update Login name of user
 ----------------------------------

 Change the user name of the user (e.g. if you want to login with a shorter